 Women in the weight room

 French women haven’t gotten the memo that lifting weights does a body good!
 Once in a while I’ll see a fellow woman in the weight room and it is getting more popular, but most of the time it’s me and the guys.
 I’m OK with that, but it can get lonely out there!
-If there is a fellow female, she’s probably not picking up anything heavier than 5 lbs.
+If there is a fellow woman, she’s probably not picking up anything heavier than 10 lbs.
 Women lifting weights is not mainstream yet in France like it is in the USA.
 Yes, women care about fitness but there are fewer hardcore types here.
 Maybe it’s different in big French cities.

 Variety of options

 In my suburban New Jersey town, I had my choice of about three full-service gyms and 10+ specialty studios ranging from indoor cycling, to bar workouts, to yoga and Pilates to Crossfit and more.
 Drive 10 minutes and there were about 10 more gym options.
 And in NYC after work?
 It was almost impossible to pick a class because they were all amazing and taught by some of the best in the biz.

 As long as I had the cash, I could go a whole month without taking the same class twice and I LOVED that.
 My gym was big and modern and had a fab variety of classes as well.
 Just the variety was motivating!
 My gym in France is the only full-service gym in town and doesn’t compare at all.
 Class variety is minimum, scheduling isn’t convenient, and it’s not a motivating atmosphere.
 And studios?
 They don’t really exist on the same level, although in recent years, a Crossfit gym and Pilates place have popped up.
 They also hate mirrors.
 But comparing NYC to where I live now is not a fair comparison because it’s not apples to apples.

 For everything I miss, there are a couple of things I definitely do NOT miss about the US fitness scene.